Foot & Ankle Arthritis Treatment to Relieve Foot Joint Pain

 Post-traumatic Arthritis is arthritis that develops following an ankle or foot injury.
 The condition may develop years after the trauma such as a fracture, severe sprain, or ligament tears.
 It is caused by the body secreting certain hormones following an injury, which may cause death of the cartilage cells.

-What are the Treatment Options for Foot and Ankle Arthritis?
+What Are the Treatment Options for Foot and Ankle Arthritis?

 Nonsurgical treatment options for foot and ankle arthritis can include: